 list_categories

 Lists all distinct transaction category pairs — primary category and detailed subcategory — that exist in your database.
-Use this to discover valid category values before filtering transactions.
-Input parameters None.
-Pass an empty object.
+Useful for discovering valid category values before filtering transactions.

 Example output